return42/sphkerneldoc/linux_src_doc/include/linux/edac_h.rst

 MEM_DDR2
     DDR2 RAM, as described at JEDEC JESD79-2F.
-    Those memories are labed as "PC2-" instead of "PC" to differenciate from DDR.
+    Those memories are labeled as "PC2-" instead of "PC" to differentiate from DDR.

 MEM_FB_DDR2
     Fully-Buffered DDR2, as described at JEDEC Std No. 205